Exploring The 10+ Best Beaches On Naxos Island, Greece

 Regardless, we’re thankful the hotel was never completed, and Alyko, and nearby Hawaii Beach, are better for it.

-Against the backdrop of lush cedar forests, the quiet and serene Alyko Beach is one of the most underrated on the island.
+Against the backdrop of lush cedar forests, serene Alyko Beach is one of the most underrated on the island.
 The sands are soft and golden, the water clear and calm, and the environment untouched.

-The area has minimal facilities; there are no organised sunbeds or umbrellas, and only a few basic amenities, so we suggest bringing your own supplies, such as water, snacks, and sunscreen.
+The area has minimal facilities; there are no organised sunbeds or umbrellas, and only a few basic amenities, so we suggest bringing your own supplies.

 While the abandoned hotel might provide an insight into Greece’s economic issues, it has become a famed open-air street art gallery, so we recommend pulling yourself away from the beach and taking a walk around, it’s incredible.